uwescience/query-workload-analysis/README.md

 -- logs distinct by query
 CREATE TABLE distinctlogs AS SELECT min(id) id, query, count(*) count FROM logs WHERE NOT error GROUP BY query;

--- logs explained with count from distinctlogs
-CREATE VIEW explained AS SELECT logs.*, distinctlogs.count FROM logs, distinctlogs WHERE logs.has_plan AND logs.query = distinctlogs.query;
+-- logs explained (which is a subset of the rows of distinctlogs) with count from distinctlogs CREATE VIEW explained AS SELECT logs.*, distinctlogs.count FROM logs, distinctlogs WHERE logs.has_plan AND logs.query = distinctlogs.query;

 -- view with all logs from bestdr5 but explained